-The aim of this policy is to provide the members, employees, Experts by Experience and volunteers of Suffolk Parent Carer Forum (SPCF) with clear guidance about their role and responsibilities in safeguarding children and young people and to provide information for parents and carers about the safeguarding measures that the organisation employs to ensure that it meets its responsibilities to promote the welfare of, and safeguard children and young people.
-Suffolk Parents Carer Forum has a culture of listening to children and young people and taking account of their wishes and feelings, both in individual decisions and the development of services.
+The aim of this policy is to provide the members, employees, representatives and volunteers of Suffolk Parent Carer Forum (SPCF) with clear guidance about their role and responsibilities in safeguarding children and young people and to provide information for parents and carers about the safeguarding measures that the organisation employs to ensure that it meets its responsibilities to promote the welfare of, and safeguard children and young people.
+Suffolk Parents Carer Forum has a culture of listening to children and young people and feelings, both in individual decisions and the development of services.